 That broad’s got broad shoulders.

-jbrobo Premium Member over 1 year ago
+jbrobo Premium Member about 2 years ago

 Beta testing of a human cone of shame.